AnonymCSM/FurutaPendulum/README.md

 To open and edit the source (.ejss) files, EjsS is required.
 EjsS can be downloaded for free from here: https://www.um.es/fem/EjsWiki/Main/Download

-To use the remote lab app, the Quanser Furuta pendulum device (https://www.quanser.com/products/qube-servo-2/), LabView (http://www.ni.com/en-us/shop/labview.html), the LabView control program (available in this same repository), the LabView RIP server (https://github.com/UNEDLabs/rip-labview-server), a Moodle 3.1+ server (https://download.moodle.org/) and the EJSApp plugin (https://github.com/UNEDLabs/moodle-mod_ejsapp) are needed.
+To use the remote lab app, the Quanser Furuta pendulum device (https://www.quanser.com/products/qube-servo-2/), LabView (http://www.ni.com/en-us/shop/labview.html), the LabView control program (available in the LV folder in this same repository), the LabView RIP server (https://github.com/UNEDLabs/rip-labview-server), a Moodle 3.1+ server (https://download.moodle.org/) and the EJSApp plugin (https://github.com/UNEDLabs/moodle-mod_ejsapp) are needed.
 All these things, except for the Quanser device and LabView, can be obtained for free.

 For use and installation of each component, please visit their corresponding webpages.